JacquesCarette/Drasil/README.md

 tiny | HGHC toy example
 ssp | Slope Stability Analysis (SSP) nopcm | SWHS without PCM (NoPCM)

+This runs the examples manually from the .stack-work folder after building, and the generated docs will appear in this folder (i.e. in the SRS and Website folders).
+Due to this placement, these generated versions will not be subject to automated tests.

 ## Finding / Building the Haddock documentation